enviodev/docs/docs/event-handlers.md

 1. An `<event>LoadEntities` function
 2. An `<event>Handler` function

-Reason for requiring two functions instead of one for each event is to optimize the indexing speed.
+The reason for requiring two functions instead of one for each event is to optimize the indexing speed.

 ### Gravatar example